cloudmesh/technologies/chapters/tech/taverna.md

 According to a paper by Wolstencroft, Haines and others (2013),

-[:o this is not how we do citations ]
+[:o: this is not how we do citations ]

 it is
 difficult to access and integrate resources that are distributed over